eco-friendly building materials

 Recycled Plastic

-In 2015, the U.S. generated more than 34 million tons of plastic.
+The U.S. generates more than 40 million tons of plastic annually, and the waste concern has only exacerbated since the U.S. stopped shipping plastic waste to China in 2018.
 Most of this material ends up in a landfill or ocean, unable to break down.
 Today’s builders are looking for a way to incorporate recycled plastic into blueprints.

 Instead of mining and extracting new components, builders can use recycled trash to make concrete.
 It cuts greenhouse gas emissions and reduces landfill-clogging waste.